-Pythagoras Solar to Cover Former Sears Tower Skyscraper with Solar Panels | Renewable Energy | Energy Digital
+Pythagoras Solar to Cover Former Sears Tower Skyscraper with Solar Panels

-It’s about time a company figured out a way to make use of the immense square-footage available on the surface of a skyscraper, let alone the fifth largest freestanding skyscraper in the world!
-Pythagoras Solar, an alternative energy start-up, has struck a novel deal with the owners of the Chicago’s Willis Tower
+Its about time a company figured out a way to make use of the immense square-footage available on the surface of a skyscraper, let alone the fifth large...

 SEE OTHER TOP STORIES IN THE WDM CONTENT NETWORK